Gravecat/invictus/src/entity/readme.md

 * **mobile.cpp** - The Mobile class is a kind of Entity that can move around and fight.
 This includes monsters and the player character.

+* **monster.cpp** - Derived from Mobile, Monster has extra stats and code that are unique to NPCs, and do not apply to the player.

 * **player.cpp** - The Player class is a kind of Entity that belongs to the player.
 It derives from Mobile, so that we can use some of the same code.